skycoin/User-Manuals/Troubleshooting.md

 If your Skywallet is lost or stolen, the recommended solution is to **get a new one** as soon as possible.

-Once you got the new Skywallet, then restore the Coins using the Seed of your old Skywallet.
+Once you got the new Skywallet, restore the Coins using the Seed of your old Skywallet.

-Even though **not a recommended** method, as an emergency step, you can also create a new Desktop Wallet to restore the lost Skywallet.
+Even though **not a recommended** method, as an immediate solution, you can also create a new Desktop Wallet to restore the lost Skywallet.

-This method is unrecommended and should only be opted as a last resort, as entering the Seed of your Skywallet into any electronic device could potentially compromise the security of the Seed of your Skywallet and hence putting your Coins at risk.
+This method is not recommended and should only be used if you cannot get a new Skywallet, as entering the Seed of your Skywallet into any electronic device could potentially compromise the security of the Seed of your Skywallet and hence putting your coins at risk.

-**NOTE - If you are opting for this solution, note that this is a temporary solution, and it is always recommended that you transfer your Coins(not restore the backup of the old Skywallet) to the new Skywallet as soon as you obtain one.
+**NOTE - If you are opting for this solution, note that this is a temporary solution, and it is always recommended that you transfer your coins (not restore the backup of the old Skywallet) to a new Skywallet as soon as you obtain one.
-Also, it is vital that you configure your new Skywallet as a new one with a new Seed and not restore the backup of your old Skywallet, as the Seed is already entered into your computer.**
+Also, it is vital that you configure your new Skywallet as a new one with a new Seed and not restore the backup of your old Skywallet if the Seed has already been entered in your Desktop Wallet.**

 ## 2. Lost the PIN code of Your Skywallet